Effect of vaginal lubricants on sperm function and fertility

 The second part of the experiment tested the effects on the sperm DNA.
-The solutions were likewise cultured for 4 hours at body temperature.
+The solutions were again cultured for 4 hours at body temperature.
 FemGlide, Pre~Seed, and K-Y Jelly were each added to the sperm samples.
 Because of the previous accounts that KY Jelly reduces sperm function, KY is used here as the negative test.
 After the allotted amount of time, the sperm were analyzed for the percent of damaged fragmented DNA.

 Replens and Astroglide were shown to lower sperm motility after 30 minutes.
 FemGlide also reduced the motility but to a lesser significance.
 Pre~Seed, however, did not change the sperm motility in the samples tested.